 Moving from the US people often ask me my opinion on the cultural differences between Ireland and the US.
 It’s hard to compare the countries as a whole, due to the cultural differences within each region of each country.
 Just like there are cultural differences between Northern Ireland and Southern Ireland, there are strong cultural differences between the northern US and the southern part of the country.
 It is a little easier, however, to compare the differences between Seattle and Dublin.

 The mass transit system is more efficient, which is annoying because the US is considered a first world economy, yet we rely on interstates jammed packed with SUVs for transportation.
 In Seattle a pedestrian will walk out into the street daring the car to hit them, knowing the driver will stop.
-In Dublin not only would the driver of the car hit the person, they would get out and yell at the person for being a dumb-ass and walking out in front of a car.
+In Dublin not only would the driver of the car hit the person, but they would also get out and yell at the person for being a dumb-ass and walking out in front of a car.

 The city is heavily populated by every country around the world so that you can be out with a group and potentially not have two or more that are originally from the same country.
 One of the things I wanted to do when moving here is pick up an Irish accent, but I have found this hard to accomplish as I don’t hear enough of an accent from others to be consistent about it.

-And of course when you order fries (chips) they almost always offer a choice of ketchup or mayonnaise to dip them in.
+And of course, when you order fries (chips), they almost always offer a choice of ketchup or mayonnaise to dip them in.
 So that no matter where you are from, you can dip your potato product in the sauce of your choice.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.